NutriChainTeam/nutrichain/README.md

 # NutriChain

-NutriChain is an open-source blockchain project focused on sustainable nutrition management.
+NutriChain is an open-source blockchain project dedicated to sustainable nutrition management and traceability.
-It features token staking, block mining, decentralized governance, and privacy tools such as ring signatures and stealth addresses.
+It integrates token staking, block mining, decentralized governance through DAO voting, and privacy features like ring signatures and stealth addresses.
-Built with Python and a dynamic web interface, NutriChain promotes transparency and community involvement.

-## Getting Started

-Instructions to install, configure, and run NutriChain locally.

-## Contributing
+## Features

-Please read [CONTRIBUTING.md](docs/CONTRIBUTING.md) for guidelines on how to contribute.
+- Token staking and rewards
+- Block mining with Proof of Work
+- Privacy-enhanced transactions
+- DAO-based governance model
+- Python backend with dynamic web interface

-## License
+## Installation

-This project is licensed under the MIT License.
+1. Clone the repository: